smandla/stocknews_project1/README.md

 WHEN I search for a particular company
 THEN I have the option to make that company's information load as default when I revisit the page

+WHEN I search for a company that returns multiple possible results THEN the page informs me of my options

 WHEN I search for a company
 THEN the page stores my recent searches